Jimmy Greenock

-James Greenock (5 April 1930 – April 2005) was a former Scottish professional footballer who played as a left half for Queen of the South.
+James Greenock (5 April 1930 – April 2005) was a Scottish former professional footballer who played as a left half for Queen of the South.

 Career

 Jimmy Greenock was born in Motherwell and was originally a Motherwell supporter.
 Greenock was keen to play for them, however despite two trials and scoring for them he failed to earn a contract as he wasn't home when they tried to contact him.

 During his career he played predominantly as left half which would be a modern-day central midfielder.
 Greenock started his playing career at Wishaw Juniors before joining the Doonhamers in July 1951.